Local Density of States induced near Impurities in Mott Insulators: Abstract

 \section{Abstract}

-The local density of states near dopants or impurities has recently been probed by scanning tunneling microscopy in both the parent and very lightly doped compounds of the high-$T_c$ cuprate superconductors.
-Our calculations based on a slave-rotor description account for all the following key features of the observed local density of states: i) positions and amplitudes of the in-gap spectral weights of a single impurity; ii) the spectral weight transfer from the upper Hubbard band to the lower Hubbard band; iii) the difference between the cases of single and multiple impurities.
+The local density of states near dopants or impurities has recently been probed by scanning tunneling microscopy in both the parent and very lightly doped compounds of the high-$T_c$ cuprate superconductors. { We use a slave-rotor representation of the Hubbard model to compute the local density of states on impurities in a Mott insulator.
+Our calculation accounts for} the following key features of the experimental observation: i) positions and amplitudes of the in-gap spectral weights of a single impurity; ii) the spectral weight transfer from the upper Hubbard band to the lower Hubbard band; iii) the difference between the cases of single and multiple impurities.
 For multiple impurities, our study explains the complete suppression of spectral weight observed at precisely the Fermi energy and links this property to zeros of the underlying bulk Green's function of the Mott insulating phase.

-{\it Introduction.}~~ The high-$T_c$ cuprate superconductors are generally interpreted as doped Mott insulators\cite{Lee2006}.
+{\it Introduction.}~~ The high-$T_c$ cuprate superconductors are generally interpreted as doped Mott insulators \cite{Lee2006}.
 The undoped parent compounds are ordered antiferromagnetically.
-Although the parent compounds are three-band, charge transfer insulators\cite{Zaanen1985}, it is believed that the single-band Hubbard model (HM) provides an adequate effective description.
-The strong, onsite Coulomb repulsion, Hubbard-$U$, forbids two electrons to occupy the same Cu site, {thereby creating} a Mott gap $\propto U$ and splitting the electronic spectrum into the upper Hubbard band (UHB) and lower Hubbard band (LHB).
-Superconductivity arises from {carrier-}doping the parent compounds beyond a {threshold} concentration.
+Although the parent compounds are three-band, charge transfer insulators \cite{Zaanen1985}, it is believed that the single-band Hubbard model (HM) provides an adequate effective description.
+The strong, onsite Coulomb repulsion, Hubbard-$U$, forbids two electrons to occupy the same Cu site, {thereby creating} a Mott gap $\propto U$. { As a result, the electronic spectrum splits} into an upper Hubbard band (UHB) and a lower Hubbard band (LHB).
+Superconductivity arises from carrier-doping the parent compounds beyond a threshold concentration.